 With the constraints of M2M devices in mind, OMA SpecWorks developed the LwM2M standard in a response to the growing needs of vendors and service providers for a non-complex low-cost device management and service enablement protocol that would embrace cutting-edge architectural principles and function well over wireless connections.
-As an industry standard, Lightweight M2M has been especially designed to overcome some major limitations faced by the IoT scene, such as the management of resource constrained devices, security challenges and cross-standard interoperability.
+As an industry standard, Lightweight M2M has been especially designed to overcome some major limitations faced by the IoT scene, such as the management of low-power devices, security challenges and cross-standard interoperability.

-As member of the Open Mobile Alliance SpecWorks, AVSystem has been actively participating in the creation of the LwM2M standard and has been one of the first to offer a comprehensive plug-and-play solution based on the Lightweight M2M protocol.
-AVSystem’s Coiote IoT Device Management platform that works as an LwM2M server takes advantage of the key functionalities of the OMA LwM2M to provide a leading solution suitable virtually for the whole of the IoT market, including, but not limited to, such devices as M2M gateways, sensors, controllers, meters, tracking devices, security appliances which support the Lightweight M2M protocol.
-To complement this product, AVSystem also created Anjay – an LwM2M client, which is an open-source software that allows for easy implementation of the support for LwM2M protocol in any device.
+As a member of Open Mobile Alliance SpecWorks, AVSystem has been actively participating in the creation of the LwM2M standard and has been one of the first to offer a comprehensive plug-and-play solution based on the Lightweight M2M protocol.
+AVSystem’s Coiote IoT Device Management platform that works as an LwM2M server takes advantage of the key functionalities of the OMA LwM2M to provide a leading solution suitable virtually for the whole of the IoT market, including, but not limited to, such devices as M2M gateways, sensors, controllers, meters, tracking devices, or security appliances which support the Lightweight M2M protocol.
+To complement this product, AVSystem also created Anjay – an LwM2M client, which is an open-source software that allows for easy implementation of the support for the LwM2M protocol in any device.

 Unlike traditional M2M solutions in which a device usually needs to keep up multiple stacks of technologies, protocols and security services, the Lightweight M2M model allows users to have one stack of technology for device management not only on the level of the device itself but also on the application level.
 What is more, LwM2M offers cross-vendor and cross-platform interoperability, which makes it ideal for service providers who want to avoid vendor lock-in.
-With all the above advantages put together, Lightweight M2M is able to provide perfect time-to-market as it is available for instant deployment.
+Combining DTLS, CoAP, Block, Observe, SenML LwM2M and Resource Directory, utilises them to form a device-server interface with a defined object structure.
+With all the above advantages put together, Lightweight M2M is able to provide perfect time to market as it is available for instant deployment.

-Another of LwM2M’s strong suits that differentiates it from other M2M protocols available on the market is the way it handles security issues, especially on resource-constrained devices.
+Another of LwM2M’s strong suits that differentiates it from other M2M protocols available on the market is the way it handles security issues, especially on low-power devices.
 It is based on the advanced DTLS protocol that supports credentials based on pre-shared keys, raw public keys, or certificates and implements authentication, confidentiality and data integrity between the Server and the Client.

 Lastly, the Lightweight M2M protocol offers a well-defined device and data management model structure to enable a number of vendor-agnostic features such as secure device bootstrapping, object or resource access, and device reporting.

-To sum things up, the Lightweight M2M protocol offers a flexible, scalable and vendor-agnostic device management with improved time-to-market which makes it especially suitable for low-power devices with limited processing and storage capabilities.
+To sum things up, the Lightweight M2M protocol offers a flexible, scalable and vendor-agnostic device management with improved time to market which makes it especially suitable for low-power devices with limited processing and storage capabilities.
 Bearing all that in mind, LwM2M is the best solution to consider for large, complex and long-lived deployments involving cross-platform and cross-standard IoT services.